Chemistry (CHE) Courses

 CHE-106 Survey of Biochemistry

 Foods, medical treatments, and biotechnological applications are important aspects of daily life, both for the individual and society as a whole.
 This course will focus on the biochemistry of the fundamental building blocks of life: proteins, carbohydrates, lipids, and nucleic acids.
 It will include a broad overview of general and organic chemistry in the context of biomolecules.
 Emphases will include structure-function relationships, energy, human health, and societal issues.
-This course fulfills the lab science requirement, but does not count towards the chemistry, biochemistry, or biology majors or minors.
+This course applies toward the lab science requirement, but does not count towards the chemistry, biochemistry, or biology majors or minors.

 Prerequisites: none